Cattle Shed Design for a Small Herd

 How Many Head of Cattle Can I Keep?

 This answer can vary wildly.
-If you have a good healthy pasture, full of edible grass and forage, each animal may need only 2 acres.
+If you have a good healthy pasture, full of edible grass and forage, each animal may need only two acres.
 But in many areas, the drought conditions have greatly increased the amount of acreage needed to sustain one cow.
 Placing a call to the local extension agent would be a good place to get guidance on the number of cattle to start.
 Another source of information would be a local cattle grower.
 Making friends with a possible farming mentor is an invaluable move when considering how to start a cattle farm.

 Take into consideration the quality of growth in the pastures.
 Is it consumable grasses or weeds that cattle avoid?
 Of course, grasses and legumes are excellent but burdock, milkweed, goldenrod, and thistle should be avoided.
 When the toxic plants are few, the cattle probably won’t consume enough of them to cause a problem But, where the toxic plants are all there is or they take over the grasses, the potential for toxicity is high.